przeprogramowani/typescript-challenges/README.md

 - In each challenge your solution have to pass two kinds of tests - **TypeScript compilation** and **unit tests**
 - Challenge of name `XYZ` can be verified by running `npm run test:XYZ`, for example: `npm run test:warm-up`

+> **Note:** Do pass the challenge, make sure you only modify TypeScript files.
+Tests should remain unchanged.

 **Test commands for challenges**

 - `npm run test:warm-up`